skippyr/tropical_paradise/README.md

 # Tropical Paradise

-A color scheme made for terminals that is fun to play with.
-It has light and dark versions for those who love lightness and darkness.
+A beautiful and useful color scheme made for terminal wizards.
+It makes all the colors and its variants distinguishable with the HUE it is supposed to be, without changes that can confuses you like many other color schemes do for the sake of styling.

 It is available for the applications and style languages I use most.